gabriel-ing/Quickstarts/ReadMe.md

 WIP:
 - [Interoperability](Interoperability/interoperability.md)
+    - Having created the simplest example I could think of, I've concluded that a "quickstart" guide might not be so quick.
+    - Currently working to split up the Interoperability quickstart into:
+        - Business Service
+        - Business Operations
+        - Business Process
+        - Messages
+        - Tracking Messages, Testing and Debugging?
+    - I picture these being some kind of sequence of pages or maybe different tabs of the same page?

 Below is the suggested list of quickstarts still to be written:

 By me:
 - node.js
 - Web development / csp?

 By Others:
 - Java
 - .NET
 - Analytics

 As an aside, this is a nice feature of the vector search documentation page: